cylance/winapi-deobfuscation/README.md

 The official version of the paper can be found [here](https://www.ndss-symposium.org/wp-content/uploads/2018/07/bar2018_11_Kotov_paper.pdf).

 ### Citation
 Kotov, V., & Wojnowicz, M. (2018).
-Towards generic deobfuscation of windows API calls.
+Towards generic deobfuscation of Windows API calls.
 In _2018 Symposium on Network and Distributed System Security (NDSS), Workshop on Binary Analysis Research (BAR)._

 ## Code